BestTimesToVisit.com Logo

 Whale Watching Expedition from Victoria

 Embark on a thrilling whale watching tour from the charming capital city of Victoria, keeping your eyes peeled for majestic orcas, humpback whales, and playful seals.
-Opt for a smaller, zodiac-style boat for a more intimate encounter with the marine life, and consider a tour that includes a visit to the historic Fisgard Lighthouse.
+Opt for a smaller, zodiac-style boat for a more intimate and exhilarating encounter with the marine life, feeling the spray of the ocean as you navigate the Salish Sea.

 Hiking the Iceline Trail in Yoho National Park